Learn the Legal Ropes of Human Rights Law

 In addition to international projects with the Human Rights Clinic, Miami Law has an exchange program with Comillas Pontifical University in Spain which is known for its courses in human rights law.

 Renowned human rights scholars, lawyers and advocates from around the world regularly visit Miami Law, giving public lectures, attending conferences and meeting with students and faculty.
-Miami Law faculty and students also contribute to these series and conferences on human rights issues.
+Miami Law faculty and the student-led Human Rights Society (@miamilawhrs) further organize various human rights events each semester.
+Please find current and past Human Rights Program Events.

 Defending the Human Rights of Migrants Lecture Series